rhsimplex/rhsimplex.github.io/source/_posts/lost-4D-rotation.md

 <figure>
   <img src="/images/rotations.png" alt="2D, 3D, and 4D rotations."/>
-  <figcaption style="text-align: center"><em>In the 4D rotation, you can rotate about two perpendicular planes.
+  <figcaption style="text-align: center"><em>In the 4D rotation, you can rotate about two orthogonal planes.
 The axis of each rotation likes in the plane of the other.
 Here w denotes the new dimension.</em></figcaption>
 </figure>

 ## Conclusion